 What are the Types of Web Requests?

-While an HTTP request is the mode of communication between the client, that’s requesting data, and the server, that’s supplying data, there are various purposes and actions behind the types of web requests that can be made.
+While an HTTP request is the mode of communication between the client, that’s requesting data, and the server, that’s supplying data, various purposes and actions behind the types of web requests can be made.

-GET: A get request is one of the most common web requests that can be made.
+- GET: A get request is one of the most common web requests that can be made.
 This type of request is made on behalf of a client when it’s seeking data from a specified resource.
-Once the client has made a request for a resource, the server will then process the request, get the information or data and send it back to the client.
+Once the client has requested a resource, the server will process the request, get the information or data, and send it back to the client.

-POST: This is another common type of web request but the purpose of POST seeks to create or update the subordinate requested resources.
-This request does not store additional data but instead per request must be updated and refreshed or resubmitted.
-Furthermore, each time this request is made, it makes it clear to the user that it will need to be resubmitted.
+- POST: This is another common type of web request, but the purpose of POST seeks to create or update the subordinate requested resources.
+This request does not store additional data but, instead, per request, must be updated and refreshed or resubmitted.
+Furthermore, each time this request is made, it is clear to the user that it will need to be resubmitted.

-PUT: This method can allow for the target URL to be entirely replaced with a new resource.
+- PUT: This method allows the target URL to be entirely replaced with a new resource.
 PUT should be utilized to replace or overwrite a resource that the client is clearly aware of.